datadvance/p7ot/README.md

 ------------

 *   pSeven Core 6.9
-*   OpenTURNS 1.7 (OpenTURNS 1.8rc2 for ExperimentImplementaion exchange)
+*   OpenTURNS 1.7 or 1.8 (OpenTURNS 1.8 for ExperimentImplementaion exchange)
 *   numpy 1.6.1

-p7ot has been tested with OpenTURNS 1.7 on Linux operating systems.
+p7ot has been tested with OpenTURNS 1.7 and 1.8 on Linux operating systems.

 QUICK START